 - Distribution and exposure

 When financiers require a data publication plan to be included in searches, all the researcher will need to do is explain that the metadata and corresponding data set will be registered in Tilda – everything will be in one place.
 When a project is started, it can be registered in Tilda and updated over time when required.
 Once the project is complete, the data analysed and the article published, much of the work required for archiving the project will already have been done.

 As a researcher, participating in the collection of large amounts of data is not always meritorious.
 Nowadays, only the total number of publications produced by the researcher are counted.
 If parts of direct government funding for research are assigned to data management, it may be difficult to regain these merits.
 Datasets in Tilda are possible to reference and cite, in that all published datasets are assigned a DOI (Digital Object Identifier).
 This means that you as researcher also can use Tilda to publish supplementary data to articles when required by the journal (for example PLoSONE requires this).

-Digital Curation Unit (DCU)
+Data Curation Unit (DCU)

-Staff at DCU
+Coordinator at DCU

-Hanna Lindroos, coordinator for DCU, SLU University Library.
+Hanna Lindroos, SLU University Library.